katcipis/katcipis.github.io/_posts/2017-04-21-hack-go-types.md

-Let's just let the client do some heavy lifting on this case, [Jersey's style](https://www.jwz.org/doc/worse-is-better.html) (not that "The right thing" also does not have it's place).
+Let's just let the client do some heavy lifting on this case, [Jersey's style](https://www.jwz.org/doc/worse-is-better.html) (not that "The right thing" also does not have its place).

 The final implementation can be found on [morfus](https://github.com/katcipis/morfos), the most small and stupid Go library ever :-).